-In addition, we may voluntarily elect to raise additional capital to strengthen our financial position.
+In addition, we may raise additional capital to strengthen our financial position.
 There can be no assurances that we would be successful in raising additional funds on acceptable terms or at all.
 Additional sales of common stock may be made at prices that are dilutive to existing stockholders.